questdb/documentation/third-party-tools/mindsdb.md

 ```

 Beyond SELECT statements, for instance when we need to save the results of a
-query into a new table, we need to use QuestDB's web console available at
+query into a new table, we need to use QuestDB's [Web Console](/docs/web-console/) available at
 [http://localhost:9000](http://localhost:9000):

 ```questdb-sql